Murine respirovirus: Translation

 Two different sets of proteins are translated from viral mRNAs.
 The first set is represented by six structural proteins that include nucleocapsid protein (NP), phosphoprotein (P), matrix protein (M), fusion protein (F), neuraminidase (NA) and large protein (L).
-All these proteins have variable functions and are incorporated into the viral capsid (see the section “virion structure” above).
+All these proteins have variable functions and are incorporated into the viral capsid (see the section "Virion structure" above).
 The second set is represented by seven non structural or accessory proteins.
 These proteins are translated from the polycistronic mRNA of P gene.
 This mRNA encodes eight translation products, and P-protein is only one of them.
-Alternative variants of translation are represented by V,W, C, C’,Y,Y’ and X proteins.
-The proteins C’, C, Y1, Y2 are products of mRNA alternative reading frame, they collectively referred as C-proteins or C-nested proteins and they share common C-terminal end.
+Alternative variants of translation are represented by V, W, C, C′, Y, Y′ and X proteins.
+The proteins C′, C, Y1, Y2 are products of mRNA alternative reading frame, they collectively referred as C-proteins or C-nested proteins and they share common C-terminal end.
 The X protein also shares the same C-terminal end and its translation also independently initiated by ribosomes.
 The proteins V and W are products of cotranscriptional mRNA editing.
-All these non-structural proteins have multiple functions, including the organization of viral RNA synthesis and helping the virus to infect host cells by escaping host innate immunity (see "The mechanism of viral immunosuppression in natural hosts" section above).
+All these non-structural proteins have multiple functions, including the organization of viral RNA synthesis and helping the virus to infect host cells by escaping host innate immunity (see "Virus-induced immunosuppression" section above).